jma1ice/newsletterr/readme.md

 * Error when using 587 to send email
 * SMTP should not require `@`
 * Find email size regulations, warn on too big | reduce image size to better fall with regulations
-* Custom logo logic needs file select to work with docker | add in small/banner/custom dropdown
+* Custom logo logic needs file select to work with docker | add in small/banner/custom dropdown - and possibly a 'no logo' option?
+* Settings for email coloring - plex yellow, newsletterr blue, custom
+* Does Tautulli API support recently added music?
+* Logo positioning setting

 ### v1.0.0
 * Compile EXE file / ELF